VEER-S/starter-academic/content/authors/admin/_index.md

 ---

 Welcome!
 I am a Ph.D.
 Candidate of Laboratory of Vibration Control and Vehicle Control in [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
 I received the B.E. degree in automation from USTC in 2018.
 My research interests include Robotics, System Reliability, Machine Learning and Neural Networks based on fractional calculus. :technologist:

-I am a 'Fun Guy'.
+I am a Fun Guy and Skater Boy:skateboard:.
 I have a vriety of hobbies.
-My favorate sport is basketball.
-I also like handball and reading.
+My favorate sport is basketball :basketball:.
+I also like handball:man_playing_handball: and reading.